 City of Slayton EDA: Façade Improvement/Energy Efficiency Program Slayton, MN - The City of Slayton Economic Development Authority (EDA) plans to incorporate an energy efficiency component in their existing commercial façade improvement program.
 Under this reimbursable program, entrepreneurs in Slayton apply to receive up to a 35% grant for improvements to the façade of their business.
-By ensuring that businesses no longer "bleed" money that they could be saving with energy efficient upgrades to their buildings, the EDA will generate economic benefits for the Slayton community as a whole. (\$3,750) WEST CENTRAL REGION United Community Action Partnership, Inc.: In Home Education and Energy Saving Program West Central MN - The United Community Action Partnership (United CAP) plans to work with clients in Kandiyohi, McLeod, Meeker, and Renville counties to conduct in-home education sessions on energy upgrades and weatherization for eligible applicants.
+By ensuring that businesses no longer "bleed" money that they could be saving with energy efficient upgrades to their buildings, the EDA will generate economic benefits for the Slayton community as a whole. (\$3,750) WEST CENTRAL REGION United Community Action Partnership, Inc.: In Home Education and Energy Saving Program

+West Central MN - The United Community Action Partnership (United CAP) plans to work with clients in Kandiyohi, McLeod, Meeker, and Renville counties to conduct in-home education sessions on energy upgrades and weatherization for eligible applicants.
 Clients may not be aware of opportunities to save on their energy bills and reduce consumption, but, by assessing their homes in person, United CAP will be able to determine if they are viable candidates for weatherization or appliance replacement.
 Energy savings in these cases provide significant financial benefits to clients.
 The funds provided by the CERTs Seed Grant will cover the cost of the staff labor required for effective outreach and implementation of this project. (\$5,000) University of Minnesota Morris Campus: Community-Scale Energy Storage Guide for Renewable Energy Morris, MN - The University of Minnesota-Morris, in partnership with the Energy Transition Lab, will develop a user-friendly energy storage guide and both print and web-based decision tools for community-level sites that are interested in using energy storage to maximize their renewable energy systems.
-This pilot project will benefit local communities and allow the Lab to gather valuable information on the value of effective energy storage systems in implementing successful clean energy projects within Minnesota communities. (\$4,000) University of Minnesota West Central Research and Outreach Center: Feasibility of Storing Wind Energy for Minnesota Communities Using Ammonia Morris, MN - The University of Minnesota West Central Research and Outreach Center (WCROC) will engage an intern to evaluate the technical feasibility of storing excess wind energy at the University of Minnesota-Morris using a combined system of a battery along with hydrogen and ammonia production.
-The intern, a student from the University of Applied Science Münster, will address such issues as optimum battery size, the appropriate energy generation technologies for utilizing hydrogen and ammonia, operational considerations, and capital installation and system operation costs.
-The intern's findings will then be shared via public presentations to the public and on the websites for WCROC and the Morris Model. (\$5,000)
+This pilot project will benefit local communities and allow the Lab to gather valuable information on the value of effective energy storage systems in implementing successful clean energy projects within Minnesota communities. (\$4,000) Prairie Woods Environmental Learning Center: YES!
+Students Install Home Energy Kits Spicer, MN - YES! students in grades 7 to 12 will install energy-saving devices at home.
+YES! will create a partnership with their local energy utility, assemble and distribute the Home Energy Kit with educational materials and a checklist to students, and then work with students to implement the Kit in their household. (\$5,000)